top of page

 How to do it?
 It begins with slowing down, so you can hear your inner voice.
 Next, tune in with your breathing.

-This all resonates well with my philosophy in life, and I can indeed relate to Anders' background as a former high-paced, performance-based human with an active, running mind.
-By slowing down (which has been a real challenge for me in life) and turning to our breath as a tool for grounding and balancing our nervous system branches, we are able to choose our reactions, and re-wire our brains and behavior patterns.
+This all resonates well with my philosophy in life, and I can indeed relate to Anders' background as a former high-paced, performance-based human with an active, constantly running mind.
+By slowing down (which has been a real challenge for me in the past) and turning to our breath as a tool for grounding and balancing our nervous system branches, we are able to choose our reactions, and re-wire our brains and behavourial patterns.
 And when we repeatedly do something often enough, it becomes a habit.
-We all know it: it sounds simple, yet this is the biggest challenge for people living in modern times.
+We all know it: it sounds simple, yet this is the biggest challenge for people living in modern time.
 But through the impact of our own breath (and also by using real food as medicine – more on that in another blog post) we have the capacity and a concrete tool, to create the changes that we long for.
 And it's already there, within us.
-All you need is some guidance on how to use the techniques that are like medicine for us.
+All you need is some guidance on how to use the techniques that are like medicine for us. the rest is within you.

 Lewis S. Coleman, MD – the Carbon Dioxide Professor